griffmass/KaalamanPi/SECURITY.md

 | 4.0.x   | :white_check_mark: Yes|
 | < 4.0   | :x: No                |

+We recommend using a supported version to ensure you receive important security fixes.

 ## Reporting a Vulnerability

-If you believe you have discovered a security vulnerability in KaalamanPi, we encourage you to responsibly disclose it.
-Please report the vulnerability using the following steps:
+If you discover a security issue in KaalamanPi, we appreciate your help in responsibly disclosing it.
+Here's how you can report it:

 ### 1. Report the issue via GitHub Issues: